 Fawanees at Semiramis

 During Ramadan, many hotels and restaurants have special iftar menus or lounges with buffets, live music and shisha.

 When the weather cools in the evening, there’s no better way to enjoy Ramadan than over a long meal with a great view.

-One of my favorite Ramadan experiences has always been Fawanees at the Nile Terrace at InterContinental Cairo Semiramis.
+One of my favorite Ramadan experiences is Fawanees at the Nile Terrace at InterContinental Cairo Semiramis.
 It was one of the first Ramadan events I attended when I arrived as a journalist in Cairo, working to build up my portfolio of travel stories.

 Fawanees is great for unwinding with its relaxed atmosphere, sweeping Nile views, and soft cushions lit up by an array of iron lanterns.